anaandreis/MinhaPesquisa_TrelloCloneApp/README.md

 Kotlin, MVVM, Cloud Firebase Firestore

 ## In progress
-The images inputs and APIs for weathear information still aren't implemented.
+The images inputs from the gallery and APIs for weather information aren't implemented yet.